 A new baby isn’t exactly cheap, but the good news is you don’t have to look into selling a kidney or taking out a second mortgage.

-How much does a baby cost all depends on whether you feel you need to welcome your precious baby into the world Victoria Beckham style or if you are ok with all your baby gear not necessarily being brand new and shiny.
+How much does a baby cost all depends on whether you feel you need to welcome your precious baby into the world Victoria Beckham style, or if you are okay with all your baby gear not necessarily being brand new and shiny.
 We show you how to shop cheap for a new baby – what is worth spending your money on – and where to get the best bargains to keep the cost of the baby low!

 More Reading: 13 Baby Names Your Grandparents Secretly Hate